wentingsu/Su_Wenting_spring2017/Final/readme.md

 ----

-## Part 4:   Summarize of Final Project
+## Part 4:   Summary of Final Project

 1. There are many reasons and factors may affect the happyniess score, in this project just list some of them.
 It's an intersted top worth learning and analysing.